 In The Maldives, a 10% service charge is normally added to your purchases in a resort, so tipping on top of that is not necessary.
 If you really want to show your appreciation for great service it will be gratefully received of course.
-Here’s our guidelines on appropriate amounts to tip in The Maldives.
+Here is your Maldives tipping guide, as recommended by our Maldives specialists.

 Per couple or family travelling –

 How much to tip guides in The Maldives:

 Many people like to take advantage of the crystal blue waters and astonishing marine life during their stay in The Maldives.
 Diving guides and teachers do not expect tips and it’s not customary to pay them.
 On the other hand, if they’ve given you an incredible experience, 10% of the overall dive price is a good guideline.